The dynamics of the TRAPPIST-1 system in the context of its formation: Model

 \subsubsection{Resonance angles}

 For two planets $i$ and $i+1$, a two-body $j-o_{i}{:}j$ MMR angle can be defined

 where $o_{i}$ is the order of the resonance, $\lambda_i$ and $\lambda_{i+1}$ are the mean longitudes of planets $i$ and $i+1$, and $\varpi_{i+X}$ is either the longitude of periapsis of planet $i$ ($X=0$) or $i+1$ ($X=1$).
-A similar MMR angle can be defined for the $(k-o_{i+1}){:}k$ MMR of planets 2 and 3.
+A similar MMR angle can be defined for the $(k-o_{i+1}){:}k$ MMR of planets $i+1$ and $i+2$.
 Then we can define the 3BR angle such that it does not involve the longitudes of pericentre:

 where $p=o_{i+1}(j-o_{i})$ and $q=o_{i}k$.
-Observationally, it is hard to constrain the mean longitudes when, as is typical, the eccentricity is low.
+Observationally, it is hard to constrain the longitudes of pericentre when, as is typical, the eccentricity is low.
 The three-body angles can however be constrained more easily.
-For example, TRAPPIST-1's c/d/e planets are currently near 3:5 and 2:3 MMRs, corresponding to $p=3$ and $q=6$, and the 3BR angle $\tbr{c,d,e}{3,9,6} = 3\tbr{c,d,e}{1,3,2}$.
+TRAPPIST-1's c/d/e planets are currently near 3:5 and 2:3 MMRs, corresponding to $p=3$ and $q=6$, and the 3BR angle $\tbr{c,d,e}{3,9,6} = 3\tbr{c,d,e}{1,3,2}$.
 We list the five main 3BR angles of the TRAPPIST-1 system in \Tb{data_agol}.